Most who take levothyroxine (LT4) do so once a day.

 Many who take desiccated thyroid do so more than once a day.

-From taking LT4 or LT3 to peak blood levels typically takes to to four hours.
+From taking LT4 or LT3 to peak blood levels typically takes two to four hours.
 (Assuming taking on an empty stomach.)

 The sharp peak of FT4 and/or FT3 after dosing means that it is hard to draw blood at the precise peak.
 When sequential blood draws have been performed in research, even a few minutes could make a difference.
 If only doing a single blood draw, the timing of the peak is necessarily guesswork.

 (The sharpness of the peak is not so clear for FT4.
-It would be very much more obvious if the origin were shifted to approximately the trough level.
+It would be very much more obvious if the origin of the graph were shifted to approximately the trough level.
 But that would be inappropriate.)

-At any point from the peak - for many hours - there is an appreciable rate of change.
+At any point from the peak - for several hours - there is an appreciable rate of change.
 Therefore timing would be expected to affect the result.

 Because the rate of change in the trough is low, precise timing is not so important.